-Fungus infections are quite common among fish, especially among tropical species.
+Fungal infections are quite common among fish, especially among tropical species.
 Fungus spores are present in many ponds and fish tanks, and as a consequence, they can rapidly colonize and cause a variety of problems among fish.
-If the water quality in your pond is poor then this can also increase the likelihood of fungal infections.
-External fungus infections are simple to identify since they have a fluffy, white appearance which has led to them being called cotton wool disease.
+If the water quality in your pond is poor then this can also increase the likelihood of fungal infections among the fish.
+External fungus infections are visbile and detectable since they have a fluffy, white appearance which has led to them being called “cotton wool disease”.

 How will Fungus Affect Your Fish?

-Fungus can be found in ponds and the majority of aquariums and ponds, but there are certain things which significantly increase the chance of an infection spreading, and these include failing to keep the pond clean, and the presence of dead fish or other types of decaying organic matter.
+Fungus can be found the majority of aquariums and ponds, but there are certain things which significantly increase the chance of an infection spreading, such as failing to keep the pond clean and the presence of dead fish or other types of decaying organic matter.
 If the water quality within your pond is poor, or there are fish within it that are diseased or injured, this increases the chance of a fungal infection to your fish.

 Symptoms of Fungus